awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-termination-policies.md

 The default termination policy applies multiple termination criteria before selecting an instance to terminate\.
 When Amazon EC2 Auto Scaling terminates instances, it first determines which Availability Zones have the most instances, and it finds at least one instance that is not protected from scale in\.
 Within the selected Availability Zone, the following default termination policy behavior applies:

-1. Determine whether any of the instances eligible for termination use the oldest launch template or configuration:
+1. Determine whether any of the instances eligible for termination use the oldest launch template or launch configuration:

    1. \[For Auto Scaling groups that use a launch template\]